 A 16 MeV S-band (2856 MHz RF frequency) standing-wave High Repetition Rate Linac (HRRL) located in the Department of Physics Beam Lab at Idaho State University was used to impinge a 12 MeV electron beam onto a tungsten foil.
 The energy of the HRRL is tunable between 3 to 16 MeV and its repetition rate is variable from 1 to 300 Hz.
-The operating parameters of the HRRL is given in Table 2.1.
+The operating parameters of the HRRL are given in Table 2.1.
 As shown in Figure 2.1, the HRRL has a thermionic gun, vertical and horizontal steering magnet sets on two ends, and two solenoid magnets.
-The startup, shutdown, and beam optimization procedure of the HRRL is given in the Appendix C.
+The startup, shutdown, and beam optimization procedures of the HRRL are given in the Appendix C.

-The accelerator's cavity was relocated to the position shown in Figure 2.2 to provide enough space for a beam line that can transport either positrons or electrons.
+The accelerator's cavity was relocated to the position shown in Figure 2.2 to provide enough space for a beam line that can transport achromatic positrons or electrons.
 The beam elements are described in Table 2.2.
-Quadrupole and dipole magnets were added to the new beam line as well as diagnostic tools like an OTR and YAG screens (see Appendix D for magnetic field map of dipoles and quadrupoles and for more details).
-Faraday cups and toroids were installed to measure the electron beam size
+Quadrupole and dipole magnets, described in Appendix D, were added to the new beam line as well as an OTR and YAG view screen to measure and monitor the beam profile and position.